 A picky eater is any mother's worst nightmare.
-Not only do these kids eat with a whole lot of fuss, but they don't eat in adequate quantities.
-Enthusiasm is shown more in spitting the food out than in eating it, which not only takes a toll on the kids' health, but also takes a toll on the parent's mental state.
-However, these are a few ways to get around the picky eaters, and you can try some of these ideas for lunch.
+These kids eat with a whole lot of fuss and in inadequate quantities.
+Enthusiasm is shown more in spitting the food out than in eating it.
+It not only takes a toll on the kids' health and on the parent's mental state.
+However, these are a few ways to get around the picky eaters and some ideas for lunch.

 School Lunch Ideas for Choosy Kids

 A picky eater at home behaves differently at school.
 All kids get hunger pangs and will get hungry, as their energy is spent faster than adults.
 But still kids don't eat, they either bring back the lunch box intact or very conveniently drop in the dustbin.

 In most cases, experts feel that lunch time is power struggle between kids and parents, which leaves everyone frustrated.
 At home, however, a parent can still keep an eye on their kid's eating habits, but in school, it isn't really possible.
 So, try to make lunches that have variations, that include both, taste and a little indulgence for the child.

 A child who is allowed to participate in choosing his/her own meals will show more interest in eating them.
 Lunch-time meals should be non-fussy and non-messy for the kids.
 They should be quick bites, but highly nutritious at the same time.
 There are many fruits, vegetables, etc., that can be used to make easy recipes for picky eaters.